 Herbs: Many of these are found in estrogen-blocking supplements.
 Turmeric, passionflower (contains Chrysin), resveratrol, fenugreek, epimedium, tribulis terrestris, help reduce excess estrogens by blocking the enzyme aromatase, which converts testosterone to estrogen in men.

 Estrogen dominance in both men and women has become a real health concern.
-It’s important for us to become aware that the foods, and food-products, we use are not contributing to this problem as it can have far-reaching health side effects.
+It’s important for us to become aware that the foods, and food-products, we use are contributing to this problem as it can have far-reaching health side effects.
 If you are a man or woman who feels you may be experiencing symptoms of estrogen dominance, please see your doctor for complete hormone testing.
 Follow the dietary recommendations that I’ve listed here and you will go a long way in keeping your hormones balanced and your health safeguarded!

 Mark Rosenberg, M.D.